Position: Director of Sports Medicine

 Hometown: Atlanta, Georgia

 Jerry graduated from FSU in 1988 with a B.S. in physical rehabilitation and was a student athletic trainer with men’s sports from 1984 through 1988.
 He next attended Florida A&M University and attained his degree in Physical Therapy in 1991.
 Since that time he has worked in acute care hospital settings and orthopedic outpatient settings.
-Most recently he completed 14 years at Tallahassee Orthopedic and Sports Physical Therapy.
+In addition to his responsibilities at FSU, Jerry has been working as Senior Physical Therapist at Tallahassee Orthopedic and Sports Physical Therapy since 1997.
+In 2017 Jerry received his PhD in Physical Therapy from Nova Southeastern University.

 -Member of National Athletic Trainers Association, and American Physical Therapy Association.

--Married to Cheryl for 16 years.
-The have five Children; Jordan, Charlie, Peyton, Silas, and Blaise.
+-Married to his wife Cheryl since 1996.
+They have five Children; Jordan, Charlie, Peyton, Silas, and Blaise.

 Keely Kaklamanos, PhD